University of Montevallo: James Wylie Shepherd Observatory

 The James Wylie Shepherd Observatory at the University of Montevallo was opened in the Fall of 2009.
 The observatory was built on the site of a former construction landfill, now remade into Gentry Springs field.
 The observatory is a U of M sustainability landmark.

 The observatory is located roughly three miles from the main campus on the 150-acre Gentry Springs site owned by the university.
 The JWSO is capable of astronomical telescopic observation and astrophotography, has a dedicated telescope for solar viewing, and is one of very few observatories in the country that is designed specifically to be completely accessible to people of all disabilities.

-Besides its observing capabilities, the JWSO will be a green facility, employing self-composting toilets, filtered rainwater and solar-generated electricity.
-The facility is currently used by UM classes, the Montevallo Astronomical Society, AMSTI partners and a variety of area K-12 classes and other local groups.
-There are also regularly-scheduled public viewing nights that are free of charge.

-Upon completion, the observing complex will house an outdoor planetarium/amphitheater, a docent's cabin, walking trails, a digital indoor planetarium, a visiting scholar's dormitory, educational exhibits and a visitors' center in which groups can see images generated by the main telescope.
-Additional smaller scopes for solar and planetary observing can be set up at various locations outside the main dome, which is surrounded by solar-powered outdoor low-level lighting.

 Ebenezer Swamp Ecological Preserve

 The University of Montevallo's Ebenezer Swamp consists of approximately 60 acre of wooded wetlands and is located on near the headwaters of Spring Creek, approximately 6 mi northeast of the University in central Alabama.

 Spring Creek and Ebenezer Swamp form a portion of the headwaters for the ecologically diverse and environmentally sensitive Cahaba River Watershed.
 The Cahaba is the longest remaining free-flowing river, has more species of fish per mile than any river in North America and is one of eight river biodiversity hotspots in the U.S.

 UM is creating the Ebenezer Swamp Wetlands Interpretive and Research Center (ESWIRC) to focus greater research on wetland ecology and to increase educational opportunities for high school and middle school students from across the state of Alabama.
 Research goals center on: establishing and maintaining an inventory of plant, animal and fungal species; monitoring water quality, rainfall and stream flow rates; and future studies of wetland ecological processes and the effects of encroachment along the swamp margin.
 Education goals center on raising the profile of the ecologic importance of wetlands to high school and middle school students, while simultaneously providing them with a sound introduction to the underlying principles of biology.